Behavior

 Play biting in cats: why your hand is the prey and how to redirect it

-The cat that bites the hand during play isn't aggressive — it's hunting.
+The cat that bites the hand during play is hunting, not being aggressive.
 The origin is ethological, prevention starts with the eight-week-old kitten, and rehabbing the adult requires a specific protocol.